SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 else:

-# messages from CN perspective; are inititalized to zero
+# Messages from CN perspective; initialized to zero

 for cb in self._v2c_callbacks: